 A friend just called me asking for the name of a good plumber.
-He needed someone to help fix a plumbing leak under his kitchen sink.
+He needed someone to help fix a small plumbing leak under his kitchen sink.
 So I asked him “Do you have gum and string?”
-He thought I was skidding, but I most definitely was not!
+He thought I was kidding, but I most definitely was not!

-Why did my dad fix a plumbing leak this way?
+Why my dad fixed a plumbing leak this way

 Despite my friend thinking I was making a joke, this method has worked well for me over the years.
 To be clear, it has to be abc gum (already been chewed).
 And the string or cord should at least be thick enough to be able to wrap tightly around the pipe.